 Wetter, stormier conditions are more common over the winter months, with average winter daily temperatures around the 10-15 Centigrade mark.
 The wind is what really makes the winter cold bite in Crete.
 Temperatures tend to pick up from March onwards, though the season doesn’t really kick in until May.

-OUR PICK OF THE BEST THINGS TO DO IN PALEOCHORA – PACHIA AMMOS BEACH
+THE BEST THINGS TO DO IN PALEOCHORA CRETE

 The main beach in Paleochora is the reason the town is such a great option for Crete family holidays.
 It’s one of the best on the Crete south coast, a lovely sweep of sand with plenty of umbrellas, sunbeds, beach bars and restaurants where you can while away the hours.